Technology is here to stay—start teaching children responsible use of technology now.

 Of course, you’re not actually spying on them when you are telling them that’s what you’re doing!
 But don’t forget to do it.
 Read their texts, look at their social media, go through their YouTube history, and know exactly what they are doing on those devices.
 Then use your knowledge as an opportunity to discuss things with them.

-For instance, I have been able to have some great conversations with my girls when I see texts that are not kind or are gossipy—sometimes they sent those texts, and sometimes their friends did.
+For instance, I have been able to have some great conversations with my girls when I see texts that are unkind or are gossipy—sometimes they sent those texts, and sometimes their friends did.
 Either way, it is a good opportunity to discuss best practices.

-Or we have been able to talk about some videos or music that may not be appropriate for them.
+We have also been able to talk about some videos or music that may not be appropriate for them.
 Because of this, my girls are more sensitive to bad language in music or videos and I have observed them changing the channel on the radio in the car or turning off a YouTube video as soon as they hear something inappropriate.
 I appreciate that.

 (I just realized that these tips spell out LEWDS—maybe that will be a great way to remember, since we’re hoping for our children to stay away from lewd media!)